 YOUR VOICE COUNTS

 Thank you for your interest in the Methow Headwaters and the current mineral withdrawal process.
 Voicing your opinion is crucial to the success of this effort.
 This page provides some background to help you understand the process and how you can make sure your voice is heard.
-We are currently in the midst of a critical 90-day public comment period that will conclude on March 30, 2017.
-A public hearing on the withdrawal also will be held at a date and time to be determined.
+We are currently in the midst of a critical 30-day public comment period that will conclude on November 6, 2017.

 What is a mineral withdrawal?

 A mineral withdrawal is a management tool used to remove specific areas of public lands from the General Mining Law of 1872 – an antiquated law that gives broad discretion to private interests to explore and develop a mine on public land.
 A mineral withdrawal will largely halt new mining exploration, drilling, and new mine development in the Methow Headwaters, but continue to allow all

 other activities including forest restoration, grazing and recreational access.

 On December 30, 2016 the Bureau of Land Management initiated a two-year mineral withdrawal, during which the agencies will evaluate whether to extend the temporary withdrawal for 20 years.
 This essentially provides a “time out” from new mine development and exploration in the Methow Headwaters.
 The withdrawal supports legislation introduced in 2017 by Senators Patty Murray (D-WA) and Maria Cantwell (D-WA) to secure permanent protection from large-scale mining in the Methow Headwaters.
 The senators continue efforts to pass legislation in support of the headwaters in the 115th Congress.

 What is the threat?